hmans/Godot-RigidBody-Auto-Scaler/README.md

 ### How does it work?

 This plugin installs a global autoload script that listens for new nodes entering the active scene tree.
-When it encounters a rigidbody node with a scale applied, it will automatically reset its scale back to `1`, and instead apply the original scale to each of its children.
+When it encounters a rigidbody node with a scale applied, it will automatically reset its scale back to `1`, and instead apply the original scale to each of its children (and their local positions, in case they're not located at origin.)

+### Caveats

-Both spawning new rigidbodies at runtime and applying a scale to them as well as creating scaled rigidbodies in the editor will _just work_; in the latter case, the editor will still display the little warning triangle in the scene tree, but you can safely ignore it.
+Both spawning new rigidbodies at runtime and applying a scale to them as well as creating scaled rigidbodies in the editor will generally _just work_, but there are a couple of minor caveats you should be aware of:

+- When you scale rigidbodies in the editor, it will still display the little warning triangle in the scene tree.
+You can safely ignore it.
+- When spawning new rigidbodies and scaling them, you must make sure that you apply the scale _before_ adding the nodes to the scene tree (`add_child()` et al), because the scale processing will happen immediately once the node enters the tree.
+- Please also keep in mind that nodes will only ever be processed _once_, when adding the scene tree.
+This plugin does not allow you to _change_ a physics body's scale during its lifetime.

 ### Get in touch